jpignata/toolbox/README.md

 ### gist

 Posts the given files and/or input from `STDIN` as a [GitHub Gist][5].
-Gists are private but default, but can be made public via `-p`.
+Gists are private by default, but can be made public via `-p`.
 Returns a link to the Gist.

 #### Usage